 Over the years, our group leaders have secured substantial amounts of external funding, founded successful biotech companies and been awarded, among other prestigious honours, numerous ERC grants and several Gottfried-Wilhelm-Leibniz Prizes.

-- The original Gene Center building “Laboratory of Molecular Biology, LMB” was constructed in 1994 and hosts groups primarily focused on structural and molecular biology as well as translational biomedical research.
+The Gene Center, built in 1994, hosts groups primarily focused on structural and molecular biology as well as translational biomedical research.

-The Department of Biochemistry provides undergraduate education on two levels: a three-year chemistry/biochemistry bachelor program jointly offered with the Department of Chemistry and its own two-year biochemistry Masters program (in collaboration with the Faculty of Biology).
+The Department of Biochemistry provides undergraduate education on two levels: a three-year chemistry/biochemistry bachelor program jointly offered with the Department of Chemistry and its own two-year biochemistry Master's program (in collaboration with the Faculty of Biology).
 The Master's programme offers a cutting-edge education by combining advanced studies of Biochemistry with corresponding studies in related fields of Chemistry and/or Biology.